 These are just a few examples of the many creative options available.
 Estate planning can be complicated, but the beauty of mediation is that it allows for open and candid discussions of ideas and out-of-the box solutions.
 Before finalizing anything, however, the parties’ attorneys must review the potential agreements to ensure that they will be legal and effective.
 The parties will also want to consult with their individual tax professionals.

 Although many mediators, particularly those who are also attorneys, will be familiar enough with at least the basics of estate planning to provide information, always keep in mind that it is not a mediator’s job to advise participants on any aspect of the law.
 They can, however, help you decide what kind of legal and financial professionals to consult with before completing your plans.

 In our next post, we will look at Greg and Deena, a couple with no estate plan and minor children.
-If you are interested in addressing college planning or estate planning as part of your divorce mediation, take advantage of our free consultation and contact us today.
+If you are interested in addressing college planning or estate planning as part of your divorce mediation, take advantage of our initial consultation and contact us today.